-Traditionally, Dual Energy X-ray Absorptiometry (DXA) technology is used for bone density tests.
+Traditionally, Dual Energy X-ray Absorptiometry (DXA) technology is used for bone density testing.
 It provides a measurement of the amount of mineral in the bone.
 Bone mineral density loss, identified through a DXA bone density test, provides an indication of bone status.

 Drawbacks of DXA Bone Density Testing

-While DXA bone density tests are perceived as the gold standard, the systems are large, room-sized equipment that are expensive to purchase and operate.
+While DXA tests are perceived as the gold standard, the systems are large, room-sized equipment that are expensive to purchase and operate.
 Bone density tests performed with DXA expose patients to radiation.
-Repeated X-ray exposure, even in low doses is not optimal, therefore DXA-based bone density tests ideally should not be frequently and repetitively performed on the same patient more than once every two to three years
+Repeated X-ray exposure, even in low doses is not optimal, therefore DXA-based bone density testing ideally should not be frequently and repetitively performed on the same patient more than once every two to three years

 As a leading developer of quantitative ultrasound-based systems, Beammed is leading the way in helping fight osteoporosis.
 Beammed’s Sunlight products, which utilize proprietary Omnipath Axial Transmission Technology, provide valuable information for early assessment of osteoporosis.
 In this way, they provide a proven, effective alternative to bone density tests, particularly where cost or geographic isolation make DXA bone density tests inaccessible to specific patient populations.